The 20 Best Choroideremia Doctors in The United States

 English

-Edwin Stone is an Ophthalmologist in Iowa City, Iowa.
+Edwin Stone is an Ophthalmologist practicing medicine in Iowa City, Iowa.
 Dr. Stone is rated as a Distinguished provider by MediFind in the treatment of Choroideremia.
-His top areas of expertise are Late-Onset Retinal Degeneration, Adult-Onset Vitelliform Macular Dystrophy (AVMD), Retinitis Pigmentosa, Vitrectomy, and Cataract Removal.
-Dr. Stone is currently accepting new patients.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Late-Onset Retinal Degeneration, Adult-Onset Vitelliform Macular Dystrophy (AVMD), Retinitis Pigmentosa, Vitrectomy, and Cataract Removal.

 Distinguished in Choroideremia